arun-praveen-d-58/Fire-Fighting-Rover-Robot/README.md

 ## Methodology:

-  First of all the chasis is built completely using PVC pipes.
+   &emsp; First of all the chasis is built completely using PVC pipes.

 ![ff1](https://user-images.githubusercontent.com/116140047/213353197-d198677e-b121-4698-833e-03fe3c98ea4a.png)